 Meaning and History

-1960 Dayton Company executives wanted to open several discount stores to add variety to the family department store chain.
+In 1960, Dayton Company executives wanted to open several discount stores to add variety to the family department store chain.
 But before that, they decided to create a new brand from scratch and think over all the nuances, right down to the logo.

 Then, Marketing Director Stewart K. Widdess developed the concept.
 His team had a choice of two hundred names.
 The most advantageous variant seemed to be “Target” – a word symbolizing the store’s desire to hit the bull’ s-eye and guess what society needs.
-It also formed the basis of the famous red and white logo.
+It also formed the basis of the famous red-and-white logo.

 What is Target?